BSc Economics and Econometrics, University of York

 What has been the greatest opportunity you have had at Imperial?

 The best opportunity for me so far has been the chance to be a part of the Student Investment Fund (Quantitative Department).
 Taking on the role of the Director of Quant Operations, I am exposed to all the strategies we are currently developing, whilst also organising events for the Fund.
 For example, the Morgan Stanley Hackathon that took place in February and was targeted to quants at the Fund was a great success and received strong positive feedback.
 Taking part in this competition was interesting and rewarding for me, as I developed further my quantitative skillset whilst networking with Morgan Stanley employees.
-Furthermore, I am organising the first-ever UK Student Investment Fund Summit, where I invite all the student funds across the UK to present their strategies, challenges, and how they manage their portfolios.

 What clubs, societies or other activities have you been involved in at Imperial?
 Do you hold a student leadership position?